yupferris/rip-and-tear/demos/edge-of-disgrace/char-plasma-sprite-zoomer/plasma-notes.md

     - TODO: Tear this bit apart :)
   - TODO: Last bits before/including RTI

+- Note that top border ends at line $32 (50), bottom border begins at line ($fa)
+  - TODO: Does this apply to both 24 and 25 row screens?
+I'm assuming it does otherwise opening the borders would shift the screen pos..

 - Not sure what's happening outside of the raster IRQ's

 - Latest knowns:
   - There are only 8 different charsets for the different plasma lines displayed per frame.
 These are located at $c000, $c800, $d000, ..., $f800.
   - No sprites are visible in the FPP portion of the screen (except for when the sprite zoomer is showing ofc).
+The left/right borders are just characters.
 This means no sprites stealing cycles.
   - Screen mem is at $3c00; only the first row (40 bytes) is used.
 It would seem the screen and color data for this row is read at the top of the frame, and then the video bank is switched and the FPP stretching starts.
 I haven't checked the alignments etc, but if the "FPP by repeating last char line" technique is used (http://codebase64.org/doku.php?id=base:fpp-last-line), that should make _all_ of this fall into place, including the "no VIC stealing cycles each line" thing :)
   - The base picture update routine appears to ultimately just modify 38/40 screen mem bytes each frame; I don't think any per-pixel stuff is going on at this point (but I could be wrong).